SoftBank to sell $21 billion worth of T-Mobile stock - KTVZ

 SoftBank’s T-Mobile share sale represents nearly two thirds of its stake in the US carrier.
 The deal will leave SoftBank with a roughly 9% stake in T-Mobile.

-T-Mobile said in a statement that it plans to sell about 134 million of the shares SoftBank sells in the deal to the public.
+T-Mobile said in a statement that about 134 million of the shares SoftBank plans to sell will be offered to the public.
 Marcelo Claure, SoftBank’s chief operating officer and a T-Mobile board member, will purchase 5 million shares, according to a regulatory filing with the US Securities and Exchange Commission.

 Shares in T-Mobile fell 1.6% in extended trading.
 SoftBank shares rose as much as 3% in Tokyo, before paring back some of those gains.
 They were last trading up about 1%.